r-stern/wanderer/README.md

 # wanderer
-text based adventure game, collaboration with @j-swamy
+A text based adventure game coded in Python, built with @j-swamy

 started: 6/6/18